Skip to content

 The comparator peripheral has configurable hysteresis to prevent false events due to noise on the inputs.
 In differential mode, the hysteresis is set through the HYST register and can either be set to disabled or a fixed 50mV.
 In single ended mode, hysteresis can be set using VUP and VDOWN thresholds.
 The up and down thresholds in single ended mode offer much more flexibility than the HYST register available in differential mode.

-The comparator peripheral have different speed modes, which also determine the power consumption.
+The comparator peripheral has different speed modes, which also determine the power consumption.
 The speed modes are set using the MODE register.
 The different modes are:

 • Low-power mode